-From a buyer’s perspective, ePayables can be an ideal option.
-Buying with ePayables can potentially improve cash flow with extended days payable outstanding, making this an attractive payment solution. ePayables can also increase efficiencies and streamline processes for the buyer by eliminating time and risk associated with cheques.
-Plus, as mentioned above, buyers are often rewarded with points, cash back or other benefits for using this form of payment
+From a buyer’s perspective, buying with ePayables can potentially improve cash flow with extended days payable outstanding, making this an attractive payment solution.
+It can also increase efficiencies and streamline processes for the buyer by eliminating time and risk associated with cheques.
+So, ePayables sound like an ideal solution, but only if suppliers will accept them.

 So, what’s the solution?